 Despite all caution in the configuration of effective application control rules, the compromise of a system cannot be completely ruled out.
 Therefore, effective and timely detection of an attack or attempted attack is crucial to minimize the potential for damage.

 Attacks and attempted attacks can be detected with a system such as Trovent MDR (Managed Detection & Response).
-You are welcome to test our attack detection system under real conditions.
+If you would like to test Trovent MDR under realistic conditions in your organisation’s IT environment, don’t hesitate to contact us!